An adversary bound for quantum signal processing: Quantum signal processing

-In a multivariate QSP (or M-QSP) setting we have multiple signals $\vv{z} := (z_1, \ldots, z_m) \in \T^m$ we would like to polynomially transform.
-There are different proposals for a M-QSP ansatz across the literature, which differ mainly on the shape of the signal operator.
-In~\cite{rossiMultivariableQuantumSignal2022}, the authors define $m$ different operators $\Tilde{w}_j = \diag(z_j, 1)$\footnote{Our exposition is slightly different than the one in~\cite{rossiMultivariableQuantumSignal2022}, since we are using the \emph{analytic picture} $\diag(z, 1)$, as opposed to their \emph{Laurent} formulation $\diag(z, z^{-1})$.
-The two ans{\"a}tze, however, are equivalent, see~\cite{laneveGeneralizedQuantumSignal2025}.}, and the ansatz is constructed as follows
+In a multivariate QSP (M-QSP) setting we have a vector of $m > 1$ signals $\vv{z} := (z_1, \ldots, z_m) \in \T^m$ we would like to polynomially transform.
+There are different proposals across the literature which differ mainly on the shape of the signal operator. {The first one, proposed in~\cite{rossiMultivariableQuantumSignal2022}, is a protocol over $SU(2)$ where we define $m$ different signal operators $\Tilde{w}_j = \diag(z_j, 1)$\footnote{Our exposition is slightly different than the one in~\cite{rossiMultivariableQuantumSignal2022}, since we are using the \emph{analytic picture} $\diag(z, 1)$, as opposed to their \emph{Laurent} formulation $\diag(z, z^{-1})$.
+The two ans{\"a}tze, however, are equivalent, see~\cite{laneveGeneralizedQuantumSignal2025}.}.
+Given a sequence $A = (A_0, \ldots, A_n)$ with $A_k \in SU(2)$, and a string $s = (s_1, \ldots, s_n)$ with $s \in \{ 1, \ldots, m \}$, the M-QSP protocol is defined as follows:

+i.e., at each step we are allowed to choose one variable $z_j$ to call, and the result will be a pair of $m$-variate polynomials.